CBC Short Story Prize: "Old Hands" by Mathew Howard

-This week, we're rolling out the five stories on the shortlist for the CBC Short Story Prize.
-In today's story, an old man faces a history of violence and regret as the waters of time sweep away his home and the memories it contains.
+An old man faces a history of violence and regret as the waters of time sweep away his home and the memories it contains in Mathew Howard's "Old Hands," shortlisted for the

 My house is sinking into the sea.
 First came creeping dampness, a salty sweat that rose through the carpet and filled the air in a wet exhale.
 Now mould blooms across the walls in a delicate lace.
 All the photographs are gone, except the one of Marla taken on her fiftieth birthday, just a few weeks before she died.
 Her frozen face, forever unsmiling, yellows and curls at the edges like memory.
 Tiny waves lap at the skirting boards, sand collects on sills.